Interpolation scattering for wave equations with singular potentials and singular data: Abstract

-{\bf Abstract.} In this paper we investigate a construction of scattering for wave-type equations with singular potentials on the whole space $\mathbb{R}^n$ in a framework of weak-$L^p$ spaces.
+In this paper we investigate a construction of scattering for wave-type equations with singular potentials on the whole space $\mathbb{R}^n$ in a framework of weak-$L^p$ spaces.
 First, we use an Yamazaki-type estimate for wave groups on Lorentz spaces and fixed point arguments to prove the global well-posedness for wave-type equations on weak-$L^p$ spaces.
 Then, we provide a corresponding scattering results in such singular framework.
-Finally, we use also the dispersive estimates to establish the polynomial stability and improve the decay of scattering.
+Finally, we use also the dispersive estimates to establish the polynomial stability and improve the decay of scattering in {weak-$L^p$ spaces}. \textbf{Keywords:} Wave equations, Wave operators, Singular potentials, Lorentz spaces, Global well-posedness, Scattering, Stability. \textbf{AMS MSC:} primary 35L05, 35L71, 35L15, 35A01, 35B06; secondary 35C06, 42B35